ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-groups/index.md

 In the example below, note the following:

-- The **Athlete** column header cell is not under a column group cell, but spans the entire height of the header container.
+- The **Age** column header cell is not under a column group cell, but spans the entire height of the header container.

 <grid-example title='Span Header Height' name='span-header-height' type='generated' options='{ "exampleHeight": 300 }'></grid-example>